thomasandrew/recruit_senior/README.md

 # recruit_senior

-A website that i made for the hackathon using HTML, CSS, Javascript, PHP and MySQL.
+A website that i made for the hackathon using HTML, Sass, Javascript, PHP and MySQL.